 The report found the highest concentration of modern slavery was in North Korea — where one-in-10 people live under such conditions — but it also showed bigger numbers than previously reported in Australia, Europe and the United States.

-	Based on data from 167 nations, the report uncovered at least 25.9 million people trapped in forced labor and 15.4 million in a forced marriage; the victims were 71 percent female, 29 percent male.
+Based on data from 167 nations, the report uncovered at least 25.9 million people trapped in forced labor and 15.4 million in a forced marriage; the victims were 71% female, 29% male.

 The vast majority of those in forced marriages were girls and women, and over a third of all those forced to marry were children.
-Forty percent were under the age of 15 when the marriage took place, according to Anti-Slavery International, the world’s oldest international human rights organization.
+Some 40% were under the age of 15 when the marriage took place, according to Anti-Slavery International, the world's oldest international human rights organization.

 The Walk Free Foundation's index determined the incidence of modern slavery is most prevalent in repressive regimes.
 But it said the Group of 20 industrialized and developing economies with high GDPs also bear heavy responsibility because they import US$354 billion of "at-risk products" — those that are created under suspicious circumstances — including US$144 billion in the United States alone.

 Chief among the Group of 20's imports were US$200.1 billion in laptops, computers and mobile phones, US$127.7 billion in clothing, US$12.9 billion in seafood, US$3.6 billion in cocoa and US$2.1 billion in sugar cane.